This post may contain affiliate links. Please read our disclosure policy.

 Store-bought buttermilk is thick and rich.
 Adding a bit of acid to regular milk, dairy or nondairy, just makes slightly sour-tasting milk that's still watery.

-If you don't have buttermilk in your refrigerator, but you want to make this recipe or any other that calls for buttermilk, you can still pretty easily replace it.
+If you don't have buttermilk, you can still pretty easily replace it.
 Just use milk and half plain unsweetened yogurt, each half of the total, by volume.

 I've tested many of my recipes both ways, most of them in fact, and it always works almost exactly as buttermilk does.
-And it's even equally applicable to nondairy substitutes.
+The same rule applies if you're using nondairy substitutes.

 FAQs